User Guides (5)

 Now it’s time to ask the big question: does it work?

 Throw in some coffee beans and give the grinding arm a few spins.
 Uniform grounds should drop into the ground catcher drawer and await your inspection.
 Chances are, if you made it this far, it works!

-Subscribers of our Coffee Club receive some of the world’s best coffee beans on a regular basis.
+Our customers receive some of the world’s best coffee beans on a regular basis.
 They’re sourced from small-batch, family-owned farms, roasted by our craftsmen, and shipped to you just two hours later.
-That way you know you’re getting the freshest coffee possible!Check out the Club for yourself!
+That way you know you’re getting the freshest coffee possible!Check out the FREE grinder for yourself!